If you are the smartest person in the room, you are in the wrong room: Introduction

 \begin{theorem} The graph~$G(N,M)$ is strongly connected if and only if~$M\geq N+1$. \end{theorem}

-By Theorem~\ref{thm:1}, for~$M\leq N$ the graph~$G(N,M)$ is not strongly connected.
-The next theorem, proved in Section~\ref{sec:proof_2}, shows that in such case a positive fraction of vertices forms a single strongly connected component (a \textit{giant component}), while the remaining vertices have zero in-degree and positive out-degree.
-In other words, every directed path enters the giant component in at most one step and never leaves it afterwords.
+The graph~$G(N,M)$ is always weakly connected.
+The next theorem, proved in Section~\ref{sec:proof_2}, describes the strongly components in the case~$M\leq N$: the graph contains a single giant component, and several one-vertex components.
+Every path enters the giant component in at most one step and never leaves afterwords.

 \begin{theorem} Suppose that~$3\leq M \leq N$.
-Then~$G(N,M)$ is weakly connected, has $1$~strongly connected component of size~$M^N - M^{N-M+1}$, and~$M^{N-M+1}$ strongly connected components of size~$1$, each containing a zero in-degree vertex, representing the configurations in which the $M$ smartest people share the same room. \end{theorem}
+Then~$G(N,M)$ is weakly connected, has~$1$ strongly connected component containing~$M^N - M^{N-M+1}$ vertices, and~$M^{N-M+1}$ strongly connected components each containing a single vertex of in-degree zero. \end{theorem}

-The case~$2=M<N$, excluded from Theorem~\ref{thm:2}, is exceptional but is easy to describe: the two smartest people occupy both rooms in at most one step, and swap places with no-one else moving afterwards.
-In this case~$G(N,M)$ is union of small weakly connected components.
+As we will see, the ``unreachable'' configurations of in-degree zero are exactly those in which the $M$~smartest people share the same room.

-The proofs of Theorem~\ref{thm:1} and Theorem~\ref{thm:2} are explicit and construct paths of length~$\O(N)$.
-In general, this cannot be improved: if all people start in the same room, it takes at least~$N$ steps for all of them to change room.
+The case~$2=M<N$, excluded from Theorem~\ref{thm:2}, is exceptional but easy to describe: the two smartest people occupy both rooms in at most one step, and swap places with no-one else moving afterwards.
+In this case~$G(N,M)$ is the union of several small weakly connected components.